BiGCAT-UM/-INTOXICOM_Workshop_2/paper/paper.md

 # Introduction

 As part of the INTOXICOM Implementation Study for the ELIXIR Toxicology Community a series of workshops is organized.
+The first INTOXICOM workshop was held in May 2024~\cite{Martens2024INTOXICOM}.
 Here, we here report on the 2nd workshop...

 # Formatting